-Open-mindedness is one of the most important personality traits that one must seek to acquire.
-A closed-minded person can never be truly free for they dwell in the prison of their own ideas.
+Open-mindedness is indeed one of the most important personality traits that one must seek to develop.
+A closed-minded person can never be truly free for they dwell in the prison of their own ideas and beliefs.

-A person with a closed mind is never able to stretch his thinking into the vast expanse of imagination and myriad possibilities.
+A person with a closed mind is never able to stretch their thinking into the vast expanse of imagination and myriad possibilities.

 Open-mindedness is simply the ability to receive new information, especially when it tends to contradict the pre-existing information in the mind.

-In other words, open-mindedness is not being rigidly attached to one’s own ideas, opinions and beliefs and considering the possibility that these ideas may be wrong.
+In other words, open-mindedness is not being rigidly attached to one’s own ideas, opinions and beliefs.
+It involves considering the possibility that these ideas may be wrong.
 An open-minded person, therefore, is also humble.

-Open-mindedness is the willingness to acknowledge the fact that we can’t be really sure about anything unless we have sufficient evidence and even if we are sure, future evidence may show up any time that destroys our current verity.
+Open-mindedness is the willingness to acknowledge the fact that we can’t be really sure about anything unless we have sufficient evidence.
+Even if we are sure, future evidence may show up any time that destroys our current verity.

 Also, being open-minded doesn’t mean that you’ll blindly accept whatever information you receive but rather filter it, not with the filters of personal bias, but with the filter of reason.